 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-OET-LVAnd_toes feet_the partly_them[fn] [were]_iron and_partly_them[fn] [were]_clay some_of the_part kingdom_the it_will_be strong and_partly_it it_will_be breakable.
+OET-LV And_toes feet_the partly_them[fn] [were]_iron and_partly_them[fn] [were]_clay some_of the_part kingdom_the it_will_be strong and_partly_it it_will_be breakable.

 2:42 Variant note: מנ/הון: (x-qere) ’מִנְּ/הֵ֥ין’: lemma_4481 morph_AR/Sp3fp id_27MSY מִנְּ/הֵ֥ין